hashicorp/vault/website/source/docs/auth/kerberos.html.md

 Then make sure you're ready to share the error output of that command, the contents of the krb5.conf file, and [the entries listed](https://docs.oracle.com/cd/E19683-01/806-4078/6jd6cjs1q/index.html) in the keytab file.

+After you've stripped the issue down to its simplest form, if you still encounter difficulty resolving it, it will be much easier to gain assistance by posting your reproduction to the Vault [Google Group](https://groups.google.com/forum/#!forum/vault-tool) or by providing it to [HashiCorp Support](https://www.hashicorp.com/support.html) (if applicable.)

 ### Use These Resources